 Is It Okay to Use Lancets Without Device?

-Ideally, using a lancet without a device isn’t generally recommended, especially if they come with a device or are intended to be used with a specific device.
+Ideally, using a lancet without a device isn't generally recommended, especially if it comes with a device or is intended to be used with a specific device.

 One way to check that is by looking at your sharps container for usage instructions.
 In most cases, the instructions will clearly state the compatible device to use with the lancets.